 The National Institute for Automotive Service Excellence (ASE) accredits automotive technology programs through its National Automotive Technicians Education Foundation.
 A school that is given NATEF accreditation is certified to meet the Institute's standards in its curriculum.
 The Institute also offers ASE Certifications for individual auto techs.
 To qualify to take ASE exams and attempt certification, techs must have at least two years of on-the-job experience, or a combination of one year on-the-job experience and a two-year degree from an accredited automotive tech program.

-Schools for Automotive Mechanics in Nevada are listed below.
+Resources for Auto Mechanics in Nevada